-Away from the plains which often produce hot, flabby wines, here vines sit on a plateau of fossilised limestone some four hundred meters above sea level and benefit from the unique climate in which they live.
-It is cooler than usual in the daytime thanks to a stiff wind from the sea, while the site’s elevation offers a fluctuation between temperatures day and night, allowing the grapes to ripen fully while retaining freshness and finesse.
+Cristiano Guttarolo’s vineyards are far away from the plains which often produce hot, flabby wines, on a plateau of limestone some 400 metres above sea level.
+They benefit from the unique climate in which they live.
+Daytime temperatures are cooler than usual thanks to a strong breeze from the sea, while the site’s elevation offers a fluctuation between day and night temperatures, allowing the grapes to ripen fully while retaining freshness and finesse.

-While the wines are unmistakably Pugliese, full of wild, sun-drenched fruit, they have a balance often missing around here, one that allows the grape and place to sing and the drinker to enjoy that hazy minerality that karst soils bring.
+While the wines are unmistakably Pugliese, full of wild, sun-drenched fruit, they have a balance often missing around here, one that allows the grape and place to sing and the drinker to enjoy the beautiful minerality that karst soils bring.

-Vineyard work is excellent, organic and done entirely by hand, while Cristiano eschews the use of additives entirely in hope of making the sort of wines he likes to drink.
+Vineyard work is excellent, organic and done entirely by hand, while in the cellar Cristiano eschews the use of additives entirely as these are the sort of wines he likes to drink.